Chapter 29 : Hate

 “It’s just—I can’t—Ugh—“ I shook my head furiously, feeling tears of frustration prickling the back of my eyes.
 “I ruin everything!
 This is all my fault!”

-Potter, to his credit, could have agreed and blamed it all on me.
+Potter, to his credit, could have agreed with me on this one.
 But instead, he shook his head, pragmatic and rational as always.
-Through my blurry vision, I could see he was completely serious, absolutely sincere.
+Through my blurry vision, I could see he was completely, absolutely sincere.
 “No, it’s not.
 It’s both of ours.
 We both messed up.”

 I looked away, blinking rapidly as, to my utter mortification, an angry tear slipped out.
 Merlin.
 I couldn't believe I was crying.
 In front of James Sirius Potter.
 “You were right.
 I’m a shit babysitter.”

 “No,” Potter shook his head firmly, bending down some more so he could get closer, one warm, rough hand lingering on my cheek.
 I didn’t know why he was being so kind of me.
 Merlin knew I didn’t deserve it.
 “You’re not.
 It was really... brave of you to ask that lady and her kid for an apology.
 Even if she was being a total bint.”

 I shook my head, giving a watery chuckle before I once again remembered Lilia and all traces of amusement were wiped away.
 “I'm not brave."

 "You were then."
 Instead of consolation, there was actual stubbornness twinging inside his tone.
 I almost could have laughed — typical Potter, trying to comfort me from within his full spectrum of argumentative and hostile tendencies.